-As seen in section 3.1(Figs. 3, 4), the dynamics on timescales of about 2-3 years (with a range of 1.5-4.5 years; Fig. 3) is different from the higher and lower frequencies - (Fig. 4).
+- 435 especially for strong events.
+However, for weak events (middle panel in Fig. 5) the relationship is harder to establish every event seems to be slightly different.
+This is somewhat consistent with Crespo et al. (2022), who noted that the dynamics of ENSO was different prior to 1970 relative to after 1970 with a dominant recharge-discharge oscillator in the latter period.
+Note that below we show that there is likely a relationship between the SWP and the recharge-discharge oscillators. - As seen in section 3.1, the dynamics on timescales of about 2-3 years (with a range of 1.5-4.5 years; Fig. 3) is different from the higher and lower frequencies (Fig. 4).
 Thus, the variables that are important for the SWP Oscillator are not necessarily important for the variability on shorter/longer timescales.
 On shorter/longer timescales, one can make the assumption $\tau_2 \propto h$, since τ_x (Niño5) closely follows thermocline (Niño6).
 Additionally, Fig. 4 shows that $\tau_1, T \propto -\tau_2, -h$, i.e., these quantities are anticorrelated.
-While this This correlation suggests that a unified model on lowshorter/high frequency longer timescales may be simplified to a delayed oscillator (involving T alone), we show below that also a.
-Note that we discuss below the recharge-discharge oscillator of Burgers et al. (2005) is which is also present on those timescales - (blue dotted lines in Fig. 4).
+This correlation suggests that a unified model on shorter/longer timescales may be simplified to a delayed oscillator (involving T alone).
+Note that we discuss below the recharge-discharge oscillator of Burgers et al. (2005), which is also present on those timescales (blue dotted lines in Fig. 4).